Jake Girdwood-Reich: Early life

-He is also a supporter of Premier League club Arsenal and Scottish club Rangers through the influence of the Scottish family of his father.
+He is also a supporter of Premier League club Arsenal and Scottish Premiership club Rangers through the influence of the Scottish family of his father.
 Girdwood-Reich attended Clovelly Public School and Endeavour Sports High School, playing for both the school football teams and state school teams.
 Outside of school, he played junior football for Sydney University, Sydney Olympic and Scottish club St Johnstone.
 Girdwood-Reich later played in the under-13s for APIA Leichhardt before signing for Sydney FC Youth at the age of 12.
 He also played futsal for Mascot Vipers and the NSW representative futsal team.

 Club career

 Sydney FC

 Girdwood-Reich made his professional debut in an Australia Cup Round of 32 match for Sydney against Central Coast Mariners on 31 July 2022.
 He made his A-League Men debut for the club as a substitute on 29 October 2022 against Macarthur FC.

 Jake won the Sydney FC Rising Star Award at the 2022 Sky Blue Awards night shortly after being promoted to the A-League from the NPL squad.
 2024 was selected for the PFA Players A League Team of the Season.